NATO expels eight Russian diplomats, alleging they were working as spies

 “NATO’s policy towards Russia remains consistent,” the statement said.
 “We have strengthened our deterrence and defense in response to Russia’s aggressive actions, while at the same time we remain open for a meaningful dialogue.”

+The diplomats must leave Brussels, where the alliance is headquartered, by the end of October.
+It follows a string of expulsions this spring that saw roughly a dozen countries boot out Russian diplomats, which then triggered reprisals from Moscow.

-NATO officials did not respond to questions about how they discovered that the Russian members were secretly working as intelligence officers or what their roles were at the mission, which is based in Brussels, where the alliance is headquartered.
+NATO officials did not respond to questions about how they discovered the Russian members were secretly working as intelligence officers or what their roles were at the mission.

 “This decision is based on intelligence, and we are not going to comment on intelligence,” the statement said.

-Leonid Slutsky, a Russian lawmaker who chairs the international affairs committee in the lower house of the country’s parliament, denied the NATO allegations in an interview with state media and said Russia’s foreign ministry would retaliate.
+Leonid Slutsky, a Russian lawmaker who chairs the international affairs committee in the lower house of the country’s parliament, denied the NATO allegations in an interview with state media and said Russia’s Foreign Ministry would retaliate.

 “The collective West continues a policy towards the diplomatic standoff with Russia,” he said.
 “Stripping of accreditation eight staffers of the Permanent Mission of the Russian Federation to NATO will further decrease the level of cooperation.”